emsilver987/CS_450_Phase_2/SECURITY.md

   120 requests per 60 seconds per client IP).
 Adjust with environment variables:
   `RATE_LIMIT_REQUESTS`, `RATE_LIMIT_WINDOW_SECONDS`, or disable with
   `DISABLE_RATE_LIMIT=true` for trusted environments only.
+- Environment guardrails:
+  - `RATE_LIMIT_REQUESTS` and `RATE_LIMIT_WINDOW_SECONDS` are validated on startup.
+    Invalid or non-positive values trigger a warning and fall back to the defaults, preventing crashes from misconfigured environment variables.
 - Admin/grader passwords are sourced from AWS Secrets Manager when `AUTH_ADMIN_SECRET_NAME` is set and the runtime IAM role has `secretsmanager:GetSecretValue`.